Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 The Biden White House is also engaging in some age-old traditions, like blaming the previous administration for the crises they face.
 Jeff Zients, the head of Biden’s coronavirus task force, told reporters recently that “what we are inheriting from the Trump administration is much worse than we could have imagined,” and other aides — without providing specifics — have anonymously claimed that the Trump team left behind absolutely no coronavirus strategy.

-Biden’s team says it plans to bring back the practice of daily press briefings, and promised transparency with the American public.
+Biden’s team says it plans to bring back the practice of daily news briefings, and promised transparency with the American public.
 But that doesn’t mean they are above the timeless tradition of skilled obfuscation: Psaki, for instance, has repeatedly declined to share Biden’s position on whether he believes Trump should be convicted of inciting the Jan.
 6 Capitol riot in the upcoming Senate impeachment trial.

 “Well, he’s no longer in the Senate, and he believes that it’s up to the Senate and Congress to determine how they will hold the former president accountable and what the mechanics and timeline of that process will be,” Psaki said Friday.